EmiliosRichards/Phone-Correction-Pipeline/USAGE.md

 ```bash
 playwright install
 ```
 This command downloads and sets up the necessary browser drivers (Chromium, Firefox, WebKit) that Playwright will use.
-If you only want a specific browser, you can specify it, e.g., `playwright install chromium`.

 ### Environment Variables (`.env` file)

 The application uses a `.env` file to manage configurations, API keys, and file paths.
 This keeps sensitive information out of the codebase and allows for easy customization.

 1.  **Create the `.env` file**:
-    Copy the example file [`.env.example`](./.env.example:1) to a new file named `.env` in the `phone_validation_pipeline` root directory:
+    Copy the example file [`.env.example`](./.env.example) to a new file named `.env` in the project root directory:
     ```bash
     # On Windows
     copy .env.example .env